Banking and insurance in Iran: Summary of the assets and liabilities of the banking system

 Assets: The banks and financial institutions, total claims on the public sector (government and governmental institutions) amounted to 929 trillion IRR ($34.8 billion), and total claims on the non-public sector amounted to 5412 trillion IRR ($203 billion).
 The ratio of the claims on the public sector to the claims on the non-public sector was 17.2% in September 2014, 15.6% one year before, and 13.4% two years before.
 This trend suggests that the government is using more bank resources than it was previously, and that banks are getting more dependent on the government's solvency.

 Liabilities: Deposits of the non-public sector amounted to 6245 trillion IRR ($234 billion) of which 78.4% is term deposits; this number was 74.5% one year before and 73% two years before.
 The trend is towards more term deposits and less sight deposits which could be a result of the higher cost of money, the downward trend in the inflation rate, and the stability in the economy.
 The breakdown of term deposits shows that 44 percent of term deposits are short-term and the rest are long-term.
 In line with these changes, taking a look at the yield curve for the last 5 years shows that the right side of the curve has moved upward significantly and the left side has become steeper, making long-term deposits more attractive.

 Capital ratios

 The average capital adequacy ratio of Iranian banks is 4%, whereas according to international financial soundness indicators, the standard of capital adequacy ratios in Basel II and Basel III are above 8% and 12%, respectively.
 According to the IMF in 2016:

 "Where such tests identify shortfalls in capital or risk management practices, [Iranian] banks should be required to present and implement time-bound plans to remedy these shortfalls.
 Any bank that is not viable after such a process should be resolved."

 In 2025, Iranian banks' average capital adequacy ratio (CAR) rose from 1.36 percent to about 5 percent.

-Laundering
+Digital Rial CBDCI

+In 2026 CBI launched Iran wallet creating 90 million new deposits capped at 15 million toman max accessible via national ID number and blocked 200 million Iranian bank accounts.

+Money laundering

-In November 2024 Central Bank fired anti money laundering managers of three banks for undisclosed reasons and gave an ultimatum to 3 others banks to provide evidence, this caused a row with Ministry of Economy over executive authority.
+In November 2024, the Central Bank fired anti money laundering managers of three banks for undisclosed reasons and gave an ultimatum to 3 others banks to provide evidence, this caused a row with Ministry of Economy over executive authority.